Home > Duplicate File Deletion Basics > Your Startup Disk is Full? 9 Tips to Free up Space on Mac Startup Disk

 1. Download and install Cisdem Duplicate Finder.
 Open it.

-2. Scan one or multiple folders for duplicate files.
+2. Add one or multiple folders or your Photos library to scan for duplicate files.
+Click Scan.

 3. When the scan is complete, the results window will display the found duplicate files.
 You can view them.